nondejus/AwesomeUnityCommunity/README.md

 * [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) - Bitmap & tilemap generation from a single example with the help of ideas from quantum mechanics.
 * [unity-wave-function-collapse](https://github.com/selfsame/unity-wave-function-collapse) - Fork of WaveFunctionCollapse.
 * [Fluent-State-Machine](https://github.com/Real-Serious-Games/Fluent-State-Machine) - Fluent API for creating state machines in C#.
-* [Easy Save 2 (Paid)](https://www.assetstore.unity3d.com/en/#!/content/768) - A fast and simple way to save and load data on all major platforms supported by Unity.
+* [Easy Save 2](https://www.assetstore.unity3d.com/en/#!/content/768) - A fast and simple way to save and load data on all major platforms supported by Unity. :moneybag:
-* [Mad Level Manager (Paid)](https://www.assetstore.unity3d.com/en/#!/content/10070) - Provides a level manager, level selector, and progress save/load tools to make it easy to transition between levels and make level selection screens.
+* [Mad Level Manager](https://www.assetstore.unity3d.com/en/#!/content/10070) - Provides a level manager, level selector, and progress save/load tools to make it easy to transition between levels and make level selection screens. :moneybag:
-* [UniStorm (Paid)](https://www.assetstore.unity3d.com/en/#!/content/2714) - A customizable dynamic day and night weather system that creates realistic storms and weather.
+* [UniStorm](https://www.assetstore.unity3d.com/en/#!/content/2714) - A customizable dynamic day and night weather system that creates realistic storms and weather. :moneybag:
 * [GreenMambaStealth](https://github.com/DameonL/GreenMambaStealth) - An advanced stealth system for Unity that detects how well-lit a character is, allowing characters to hide in dynamic shadows.
 * [Pedometer-API](https://github.com/olokobayusuf/Pedometer-API) - Pedometer is a native pedometer API for Unity Engine.
 * [signals](https://github.com/yankooliveira/signals) - A typesafe, lightweight messaging lib for Unity.
 * [Coop-Design](https://github.com/simeonradivoev/Coop-Design) - A prototype for runtime cooperative level designing in Unity 3D.
 * [Hydrogen-CSharp](https://github.com/nxrighthere/Hydrogen-CSharp) - A prototype for runtime cooperative level designing in Unity 3D.
 * [SkillSystem](https://github.com/dongweiPeng/SkillSystem)

 ### :nut_and_bolt: Utilities <a name="utilities"></a>